Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. If a hardware change occurred (motherboard replacement) this is indeed the message you could receive.
 If you are in a hurry delete the Autopilot Object (hash..which is not an hash) and upload it again

-3. I am hearing people mentioning the fact, that when the bios/firmware was updated they also could get the same message.
-If that’s the case please leave me a message if you also put in a Microsoft Ticket!
+3. I am hearing people mention that when the bios/firmware was updated, they also could get the same message.
+If that’s the case, please leave me a message if you also put in a Microsoft Ticket!

 Conclusion

-Stumbling upon the Autopilot Profile download issue, let me do some digging and some more digging.
-Even when there is still no Official Microsoft documentation about the Autopilot Hash Remediation, I hope this blog showed you a bit about how it could possibly work
+I am stumbled upon the Autopilot Profile download issue.
+Let me do some digging and some more digging.
+Even when there is still no Official Microsoft documentation about the Autopilot Hash Remediation, I hope this blog showed you a bit about how it could possibly work and how Microsoft pulled the plug on the feature as well.

-7 thoughts on “The Kid who would Remediate Hardware Data
+9 thoughts on “The Kid Who Would Remediate Hardware Data

 1. Hi Good day!